“If you really look closely, most overnight successes took a long time.”

 Operating agreements are imperative to the success of your business.
 An operating agreement can be customized to fit the particular needs of the company including, but not limited to, defining management rights of the members, member equity and shares, distributions, dissolution, disassociation, buy-out provisions, transfer of interest, and a number of other important ownership considerations.

 A sole proprietorship starts by an individual conducting business.
 If you are going to run the virtual assistant business yourself, then this may be the best entity for your needs.
 There is no filing with a state or formal process to govern this method of business operation.
 The taxation is also simple because the profits of a sole proprietorship “pass through” to the owner, meaning that the income and expenses of the business go on the owner’s personal return.
 Partnerships allow for a vast number of options to fit a particular business’s specific needs.
 All that is required to form a general partnership is for two or more people to begin conducting business for a profit.
 Both of these options do not afford liability protection for the owners and also bind each individual owner by the decisions of other owners.
+Find out more about LLC setup in South Carolina.

 Don’t spend two years establishing a large web presence before learning your company is infringing on another’s trademark.
 Do research on the name and trademark your company is attempting to use.
 It is highly encouraged that businesses follow through and trademark their mark with the United States Patent and Trademark Office.
 A trademark is a sign, design, or expression that identifies products or services from a particular source.
 A registered trademark symbol is ®.
+Find out more about trademark law.

 WEBSITES AND PRIVACY